mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 16 Sidekiq pods.
 Expand available resources using the 1vCPU to 2GB memory ratio for each additional pod.

+For further information on resource usage, see the [Sidekiq resources](https://docs.gitlab.com/charts/charts/gitlab/sidekiq/#resources).

 #### Webservice

 Webservice pods typically need about 1 vCPU and 1.25 GB of memory _per worker_.